s1seven/SEP/schemas/README.md

 They are versioned by following the semantic versioning system.

-After a release is created/updated/deleted, the Git repository triggers a webhook on an external service that stores the schema and its dependencies.
+After a release is created/updated/deleted, the Git repository triggers a webhook on an external service - [schemas-deploy] - that stores the schema and its dependencies.

 Those files are available on an url formatted like `<base-url>/<schema-repo-to-lowercase>/v<version>/<filename>`.